Introduction to Statistical Learning

 Y = f(X) + \epsilon

 \Rightarrow Our objective is to find an appropriate f for the problem at hand.
-Harder than it sounds
+If Y is quantitative, we call this a regression problem, which can be non-trivial.

 - What Xs should we choose?